vrcd-community/vrchat-docs-localization/docs/creators.vrchat.com/worlds/components/vrc_station.md

 Our example Seated controllers show this branching behavior and the proper transitions and State Behavior setup for applying a seated animation.

-:::caution Stations cannot create new Parameters via Drivers, only affect existing ones
+::: warning Stations cannot create new Parameters via Drivers, only affect existing ones

 Parameter driver [State Behaviors](/creators.vrchat.com/avatars/state-behaviors) in animators specified on stations will only be able to drive existing avatar parameters, not create new ones.